 CODE OF CIVIL PROCEDURE IN MALAYSIA

 The legislative branch of the government is the Parliament, which consists of the House of Representatives and the Senate.
 The Parliament is responsible for making laws and setting the national budget, and its members are elected in a general election held every five years.
 The executive branch of the government is responsible for implementing and enforcing laws and comprises several government departments and agencies.
 The judiciary is an independent branch of the government, and it is responsible for interpreting and applying the law.
+Click Here for Frequently Asked Questions About Process Servers!

 BACKGROUND

 The Courts of Judicature Act of 1964 establishes the rules for Malaysia's superior courts, while the Subordinate Courts Act of 1948 regulates the lower courts.
 The civil courts in Malaysia deal with disputes between private parties, such as disputes over contracts, property, and personal injury.
 The civil court system consists of the Magistrates' Courts, the Sessions Courts, the High Courts, and the Court of Appeal.
+Click here for information on How Rush Process Service Can Expedite Your Case.

 Undisputed Legal will receive your legal papers electronically or through traditional mail.
 Thereinafter, we will ensure that your documents adhere to the legal requirements of the Hague Service Convention, the originating court, and the specific court system in Malaysia.
-International service of papers often is very variable, and at Undisputed Legal, we ensure that we take every step to prevent your documents from being misplaced or considered void.
+International service of papers is often very variable, and at Undisputed Legal, we ensure that we take every step to prevent your documents from being misplaced or considered void.

 SUMMONS AND CIVIL PROCEDURE IN MALAYSIA

 An originating summons or writ used to initiate a civil claim in Malaysia is valid for six months from the day it was issued.
 When serving a sealed writ, you must provide a statement of claim or a brief explanation of the claim made and the relief sought.
-After being served with a writ and statement of claim, the defendant has fourteen days to make an appearance and submit a statement of defense and counterclaim.
+After being served with a writ and statement of claim, the defendant has fourteen days to appear and submit a statement of defense and counterclaim.
 The plaintiff has fourteen days to serve a reply and a reply to the defense and counterclaim.
 A judgment in default may be made against the defendant if they fail to enter an appearance within the allotted period.

 DOMESTIC SERVICE OF PAPERS IN MALAYSIA

 There are many different ways to serve a defendant with court documents.
 Personal service (placing a copy of the writ with the defendant) or service by prepaid A.R. registered post delivered to his last known address are the two most common methods of effecting service on an individual under regulations.
 A person not a party to the proceedings cannot enforce any judgment or order given in proceedings except with the leave of the Court.
-A judgment or order given in proceedings under this rule is binding on all the persons representing whom the plaintiffs sue or, as the case may be, the defendants are sued.
+A decision or order given in proceedings under this rule is binding on all the persons representing whom the plaintiffs sue or, as the case may be, the defendants are sued.

 A request for a pre-action discovery order must be filed by originating summons, and the party against whom discovery is being sought must be named as a defendant in the originating summons.
 If a non-party seeks a discovery order after a procedure has begun, they must first file a notice of application with the court, which must be served on the non-party in person and on all parties to the case.

 Suppose the Court determines that serving a sealed notice of judgment on a particular party is impractical.
 In that case, it may order that the notice be delivered personally or in another way the Court may designate.
 A Memorandum in Form 77 must be attached to the Notice of Judgment before it may be served.
 An order under this rule must be in Form 96.
-It must be physically served on the judgment debtor and any official of a corporate body required to appear for the examination.
+It must be physically served on the judgment debtor, and any official of a corporate body is required to appear for the examination.

 OUT-OF-STATE SERVICE IN MALAYSIA